microsoft/Data-Science-For-Beginners/3-Data-Visualization/09-visualization-quantities/README.md

 In the notebook file, create a basic bar chart

-> 🔑 **Note:** You can either filter out the two outlier birds we identified in the previous section, edit the typo in their wingspan, or leave them in for these exercises which do not depend on wingspan values.
+✅ Note, you can either filter out the two outlier birds we identified in the previous section, edit the typo in their wingspan, or leave them in for these exercises which do not depend on wingspan values.

 If you want to create a bar chart, you can select the data you want to focus on.
 Bar charts can be created from raw data: